 Ochetellus glaber (Mayr) (FL) (introduced-Australia, New Caledonia)

 Odontomachus haematodus (Linnaeus) (AL, FL, MS) (introduced-South America)

 Odontomachus ruginodis Smith (FL) (introduced-Neotropics, West Indies)

-Nylanderia bourbonica (Forel) (AL, FL, GA, MO, SC) (introduced-Old World Tropics, pest)
+Nylanderia bourbonica (Forel) (AL, FL, GA, SC) (introduced-Old World Tropics, pest)

 Nylanderia guatemalensis (Forel) (FL) (Introduced-Central America, pest??)